IMElTgp/syscap/README.md

 # syscap

-`syscap` is a small eBPF-based syscall observer for a target (Docker) container.
+`syscap` is a small eBPF-based syscall observer for a target Docker container.

-It attaches to `raw_syscalls/sys_enter` and `raw_syscalls/sys_exit`, correlates the two sides of a syscall with a per-thread in-flight map, and prints completed syscall events for the specified container during a capture window.
+It attaches to `raw_syscalls/sys_enter` and `raw_syscalls/sys_exit`, correlates the two sides of a syscall with a per-thread in-flight map, and records completed syscall events for one target container during a capture window.

-## What It Does
+## Current Features

 `syscap` currently implements:

-- Container-scoped syscall collection using the container's `cgroup_id`
+- Container-scoped syscall collection based on the target container's `cgroup_id`
+- eBPF-side filtering so unrelated host syscalls are dropped before they reach user space
 - `sys_enter` and `sys_exit` correlation by thread ID
-- Per-event output with:
+- Per-event recording with:
   - host `pid`, `tid`, `ppid`, `uid`
-  - syscall ID
+  - syscall ID and syscall name
   - enter and exit timestamps
   - syscall duration in nanoseconds
   - return value and derived `errno`
   - thread `comm`
-  - raw syscall arguments (`args[6]`)
+  - syscall arguments captured from `sys_enter`
-- A final summary of distinct syscalls observed during the capture session
+- Named argument output for supported syscalls instead of plain `args[6]`
+- Optional syscall-name filtering through `--target-syscall`
+- Per-syscall performance summary at shutdown:
+  - call count
+  - failure count
+  - success rate
+  - `P50` latency
+  - `P99` latency
+- Two output files:
+  - `running.log` for per-event records
+  - `performance.log` for end-of-run summary

 ## How Container Scoping Works

 The tool resolves the target container's init PID with `docker inspect`, reads that process's cgroup path from `/proc/<pid>/cgroup`, and uses the cgroup directory inode as the container's `cgroup_id`.

-Each syscall event carries the current task's `cgroup_id`, and user space keeps only events that match the target container.
+User space writes that `cgroup_id` into a BPF array map before the programs are attached.
+The `sys_enter` program compares the current task's `cgroup_id` with the configured target and ignores unmatched events early in the kernel.

 ## Requirements